Richard Jewell: Media portrayals

-Richard Jewell, a biographical drama movie, was released in the United States on December 13, 2019.
-The movie was directed and produced by Clint Eastwood.
-It was written by Billy Ray, based on the 1997 article "American Nightmare: The Ballad of Richard Jewell," by Marie Brenner, and the book The Suspect: An Olympic Bombing, the FBI, the Media, and Richard Jewell, the Man Caught in the Middle (2019) by Kent Alexander and Kevin Salwen.
-Jewell is played by Paul Walter Hauser, while Kathy Bates played his mother Bobi, for which she earned an Academy Award for Best Supporting Actress nomination.
+Richard Jewell, a biographical drama film, was released in the United States on December 13, 2019.
+Directed and produced by Clint Eastwood, the film was written by Billy Ray; the screenplay was adapted from the 1997 article "American Nightmare: The Ballad of Richard Jewell," by Marie Brenner, and the 2019 book The Suspect: An Olympic Bombing, the FBI, the Media, and Richard Jewell, the Man Caught in the Middle by Kent Alexander and Kevin Salwen.
+Jewell was portrayed by Paul Walter Hauser, while Kathy Bates played his mother Bobi, for which she earned an Academy Award for Best Supporting Actress nomination.

-The 2020 season two of the television crime drama anthology series Manhunt, also known as Manhunt: Deadly Games, features the story of the Centennial Park bombing and the other bombs planted by Eric Robert Rudolph.
-Richard Jewell is portrayed by Cameron Britton.
+The second season of the television crime drama anthology series Manhunt, also known as Manhunt: Deadly Games, depicted the story of the Centennial Park bombing and other bombs planted by Eric Robert Rudolph.
+Jewell was portrayed by Cameron Britton.

 Death

 Jewell was diagnosed with type 2 diabetes in February 2007 and suffered kidney failure and other medical problems related to his diagnosis in the ensuing months.
 His wife, Dana, found him dead on the floor of their bedroom when she came home from work on August 29, 2007; he was 44 years old.
 An autopsy found the cause of death to be severe heart disease with diabetes and related obesity complications as a contributing factor.